 2) 2012: Colton Parayko, Pick 86

 Since the draft, Parayko has added size and he’s added skill, and he’s entrenched himself in the NHL.
-Though his name is circulating in rumor mills, he likely isn’t going anywhere.
+Though his name is often circulating in rumor mills, he isn’t going anywhere.
 He’s too valuable to the Blues’ defense to let him leave, and that speaks of how great a draft pick he was.

 1) 2010: Jaden Schwartz, Pick 14; Vladimir Tarasenko, Pick 16

 In Schwartz and Tarasenko, the Blues have perhaps their two most important forwards, and they selected them two picks apart in the same draft.
-It was a master stroke by Armstrong that established his place in the Blues’ front office, and it will be talked about by Blues fans for a very long time.
+It was a masterstroke by Armstrong that established his place in the Blues’ front office, and it will be talked about by Blues fans for a very long time.

 Doug Armstrong’s Great Strength

 Drafting is what makes Doug Armstrong one of the league’s strongest GMs.
 He and his scouting department, until recently headed by Bill Armstrong (no relation) have found gem after gem through the draft, while suffering relatively few draft busts.
-It’s no wonder that when Martin Brodeur left the team to return to New Jersey recently, Bill Armstrong was chosen to fill his role as Assistant GM.
+It’s no wonder that when Martin Brodeur left the team to return to New Jersey recently, the team chose Bill Armstrong to fill his role as Assistant GM.
 The Blues have consistently filled needs and built their roster through the draft, something every franchise must do to succeed.